openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContent(resource: Resource, density: number, callback: AsyncCallback&lt;Uint8Array&gt;): void

-Obtains the media file content (with the specified screen density) corresponding to the specified resource object.
+Obtains the content of a media file with the specified screen density based on the specified resource object.
 This API uses an asynchronous callback to return the result.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager